 In Lofthus et al. (2016), the results of a standard seawater-based BOD test (OECD TG 306) are reported (Klimisch score 4).
+No information is available regarding the use of shake flask or closed bottle method.
 The test was performed with seawater collected from a depth of 80 m (below thermocline) in a non-polluted Norwegian fjord (Trondheimsfjord).
-The salinity of the seawater was 34% with a water temperature of 6-8 °C and dissolved oxygen of approximately 8 mg/L. The seawater was acclimated to 20 °C (5-7 days before the start of the experiment), but the water was amended with inorganic nutrients, as recommended in the guideline.
+The salinity of the seawater was 3.4% with a water temperature of 6-8 °C and dissolved oxygen of approximately 8 mg/L. The seawater was acclimated to 20 °C (5-7 days before the start of the experiment), but the water was amended with inorganic nutrients, as recommended in the guideline.
 Ultrasonification was used to disperse 2,4-6-TTBP (5 mg/L).
 No ultimate biodegradation (<1%) was measured after 64 days of incubation at 20 °C. Information in order to check the validity of the study is limited (use of a reference compound is not mentioned, no information on blank respiration not exceeding 30%, no information on microbial activity).
+Due to this limited information this test is merely used as supportive information.